StatVisions/allentaxes/README.md

 7-filenames: I'm going to need to change the file names to something that mean something to a tax person or the person who will maintain the thing will be lost next year.

 3-bracket: When a family is in the upper end of the 9.5% bracket.
 I need to make an adjustment so they drop one more bracket to the 8.05% rate.

+10-error: changing household count does not property change bracket